-Because the Board of Regents meets at fixed intervals, and generally does not meet in the month of August, the earliest the proposed amendment could be presented for regular adoption, after publication in the State Register and expiration of the 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(1) and (5), is the September 10-11, 2012 Regents meeting.
+The proposed amendment was adopted as an emergency rule at the May Regents meeting, effective May 22, 2012.
+A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on June 6, 2012.
+Because the Board of Regents meets at fixed intervals, and generally does not meet in the month of August, the earliest the proposed amendment can be presented for permanent adoption, after expiration of the 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(1) and (5), is the September 10-11, 2012 Regents meeting.
 Furthermore, pursuant to SAPA, the earliest effective date of the proposed amendment, if adopted at the September meeting, would be October 3, 2012, the date a Notice of Adoption would be published in the State Register.
-However, the Dignity Act takes effect on July 1,

-2012, and charter schools must act immediately so that the instruction can be timely implemented for the 2012-2013 school year.

-Emergency action is therefore necessary for the preservation of the general welfare to immediately adopt the proposed rule to ensure that all public school students, including those attending charter schools, are timely provided instruction in the 2012-2013 school year that supports development of a school environment free of discrimination and harassment, as required by the Dignity for All Students Act.
+However, the May emergency action will expire on August 20, 2012, ninety days after its filing with the Department of State on May 22, 2012.
+A lapse in the effective date of the rule may disrupt the provision of instruction in the 2012-2013 school year that supports development of a school environment free of discrimination and harassment, as required by the Dignity for All Students Act.